tobyhodges/fair-research-software/episodes/00-introduction.md

 ::: discussion
 ## What does open and reproducible research mean to you?
 (10 minutes)
 Think about the questions below.
-Your trainers may ask you to share your answers in a shared notes document and/or discuss them with other participants.
+Your instructors may ask you to share your answers in a shared notes document and/or discuss them with other participants.

 - What do you understand by the words "open" and "reproducible" in the context of research?